 There are some legitimate reasons for carrying illegal weapons in public.
 But for me, I wouldn’t push my luck.
 Especially in these uncertain times.

-And remember it’s the court will decide whether your reason for carrying a illegal weapon is justified or not.
+And remember it’s the court will decide whether your reason for carrying an illegal weapon is justified or not.

 Here are some sobering statistics

-In the year ending March 2020, there were approximately 46,000 offences involving a knife or sharp instrument in England and Wales.
+In the year ending March 2020, there were approximately 46,000 offenses involving a knife or sharp instrument in England and Wales.
 And it doesn’t look like that number is getting smaller

 I’m quite OK with making offensive weapons illegal.
 The range of vicious knives shown above were used on the (Japanese) battlefield in medieval times and today can only be justified if you’re going to fight a few zombies.

-However, when SHTF and infrastructures around us fail, we will need sharp instruments to survive, so select with care and keep your survival knife of choice, clean, sharp and in your grab bag
+However, when SHTF and infrastructures around us fail, we will need sharp instruments to survive, so select with care and keep your survival knife of choice, clean, sharp and secure in your grab bag.